 - Bake at 400F for the first 5 minutes then reduce the heat to 350F (without opening the oven) and continue baking

-- Small Muffin size (makes 8 pieces): 18 minutes
+- Small silicone Muffin size (makes 8 pieces) liner: 18 minutes or until toothpick inserted in the middle comes out clean

-- Regular Muffin size WITH medium liner (makes 6 pieces): 25 – 28 minutes
+- Regular Muffin size WITH medium liner (makes 6 pieces): 28 minutes or until toothpick inserted in the middle comes out clean

 Makes 8 small muffins (silicone mold) or 6 regular size muffin